nonstrict-hq/nonstrict.eu-website/README.md

 ## Install

-Run `./setup.sh` to install Tailwind
+Run `./setup-arm64.sh` (or the x64 variant if you're on Intel) to install Tailwind

 ## Development